Workshops, Classes & Camps

 Workshop: How to Photograph Your Artwork

 Whether it’s for promotional print material, a website, or an application for a competition or exhibition, every artist needs good digital photographs of their artwork.
-Local professional photographer, Stan Foxworthy, will instruct artists on the basics for photographing artwork in this free 2 hour workshop.
-Stan has over 30 years of experience in commercial photography and has worked with start-ups, Fortune 500 companies, major events, and everything in between.
+Local professional photographer, Rick Rhodes, will instruct artists on the basics for photographing artwork in this free two hour workshop.
+Rick earned degrees in Commercial Photography and Color Technology at Brooks Institute of Photography in Santa Barbara, CA, and Southeast Center for Photographic Studies in Daytona Beach, FL.
+He has owned and operated Rick Rhodes Photography & Imaging, LLC, in West Ashley for more than 18 years and is well versed in aerial, architecture, landscape, portrait, and product photography.
 The workshop will cover how to photograph both 2D and 3D artwork and include discussion on lighting, white balance, the use of polarizing filters, depth of field, and lens use.
 Participants must bring a digital camera and be familiar with its basic settings.
 Artwork will be staged for participants to experiment with taking images.
 Remember that getting a good photo of your artwork can mean the difference between selling a piece and not selling a piece, or getting into a show or not getting into a show.
 Collectors, curators, and jurors often only have the photo of an artwork in front of them, so it needs to accurately represent the work.

 Olde Village Community Building